DSPN/DataStaxDay/labs/Lab 3 - Primary Keys.md

 Let's dive in!

-Since Cassandra use cases are typically focused on performance and up-time, it's critical to understand how Primary Key (PK) definition, query capabilities, and performance are related.
+Since Cassandra use cases are typically focused on performance and up-time, it's critical to understand how primary key (PK) definition, query capabilities, and performance are related.

 First off, let's use a CQL script to create tables and populate data.
-To copy the script off Github to one of your nodes run the command:
+To copy the script off GitHub to one of your nodes run the command:

 ```
 wget https://raw.githubusercontent.com/DSPN/DataStaxDay/master/labs/cql/lab3-primary-key-tables-data.cql